 Travelationship High Fives: Our Favorite Ways to Kill Time in Transit

-Games: Maynard prints out Sudoku puzzles.
-A deck of cards or your favorite travel version game is a great way to kill time.
+Games: Matt prints out Sudoku puzzles.
+A deck of cards or your favorite travel version of a game is a great way to kill time.
 For the 2 of us, we like Phase 10, Uno, and Card Monopoly.
 Try Duple, Anomia, or Quao if you can recruit some players.
-Warning these games can get loud; be conscious of your surroundings.
+Warning: these games can get loud; be conscious of your surroundings.

-People Watch: The airport is one of the most fun places to watch people interact and avoid interacting.
+People Watch: The airport is one of the most entertaining places to observe people interacting and avoiding interaction.

 Talk to a neighbor: Chat with some of your neighbors.
 You could learn new information about your destination, or it could be time to boost your karma and pass on a hidden gem to another traveler.
-WWemet some fantastic people while waiting at the airport.
+We met some fantastic people while waiting at the airport.

-Treat yourself: Grab a massage, get a haircut, or get a manicure.
-Many major hubs have kiosks or stores available for pampering and lowering stress.
+Treat yourself: Grab a massage, get a haircut, or treat yourself to a manicure.
+Many major hubs offer kiosks or stores for pampering and reducing stress.

 Practice: Experiment with your camera.
 Practice using different settings.
 Get to know your camera before you arrive on your holiday.